 One downside of living in Manorville is that it can take a long time to commute to work.
 In Manorville, the average commute to work is 32.97 minutes, which is quite a bit higher than the national average.

-The population of Manorville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.71% of adults in Manorville have a bachelor's degree or even advanced degree.
+The education level of Manorville citizens is very high relative to the national average among all cities (21.84%): 36.71% of adults in Manorville have a bachelor's degree or even advanced degree.

 The per capita income in Manorville in 2010 was $37,749, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $150,996 for a family of four.